tanszejin/sc4052-assignment-2/README.md

 `illustration.py`: for plotting graphs of PageRank distribution across nodes
 `pagerank.py`: contains the pagerank implementation, uses the `networkx` library for graphs
 `toy_dataset.txt`: sample dataset of pages, obtained from https://hunglvosu.github.io/posts/2020/07/PA3/
+The web-Google datasets are not included due to their large size, but the implementation works with both.

 ### GraphRAG